Art, Design and Media Practice Foundation

 Teaching contact hours

-Whatever your aspirations are in art, design & media, tutors and lecturers are here to guide you towards achieving your individual goals.
+Whatever your aspirations are in art, design and media, tutors and lecturers are here to guide you towards achieving your individual goals.
 Critical studies work and practical projects have been designed to introduce a wide range of issues concerned with visual understanding, media, material handling, careers, art and design history, skill acquisition, knowledge and independent learning.
 With the help of tutors and subject specialists, you will be supported to develop your own personal interests.
 The foundation course curriculum focuses on individual, group and co-operative ways of working.

 Entry requirements